When Do You Have To Register As A Financial Advisor?

 Getting A Financial Advisor License [Time – 12:06]

-In the context of Jeff’s original question about whether he can wait until he gets five clients to set up his RIA, the answer is actually no. Once you’re going to hold out as giving investment advice for compensation, you should register as an investment adviser in your home state before you start soliciting clients.
+In the context of Jeff’s original question about whether he can wait until he gets five clients to set up his RIA, the answer is actually no. Once you’re going to hold out as giving investment advice for compensation, you should register as an investment adviser in your home state before you start soliciting clients (as you need to be registered to actually get compensated by any of those clients!).
 Once you create the initial RIA in your home state, then you won’t have to add other states until you reach their de minimis requirements which, as I mentioned earlier, is at least five clients in most states (except for Texas and Louisiana).
 But that home state registration – the initial registration – should be happening before you take on your first client.

 Fortunately, the reality is the cumulative costs to set up an established RIA are still pretty modest, at least relative to the income potential of being a financial advisor.
 I’ve seen a lot of advisors get their advisory business launched for less than $10,000, including the compliance consulting support and the core technology you need in order to run the business.
 In point of fact, organizations like XY Planning Network cover almost all of that for about $5,000 a year.